Everythingfuelinjection/STM_Pro_202309_Firmware/README.md

-STM32F407 Programer for the STMPRO ECU. firmware.bin file is Firmware 202207.
+STM32F407 Programer for the STMPRO ECU. firmware.bin file is Speeduino-DEV 202306.
+My Version Compiled 202309, This Firmware has Haltech CANBUS broadcasts and is also compatible to the NEW CABBUS Wide Band Controller.

 Only available for windows OS currently.
 Zadig-2.5.exe needs to be installed first